-It’s the season for soup in northern climes, so it is fitting that soup figures prominately in S2E3 (and 4) of Downton Abbey, currently airing Sunday nights on PBS at 9 EST.
+It’s the season for soup in northern climes, so it is fitting that soup figures prominately in S2E3 (and 4) of Downton Abbey.

 In Episode 3, the famous General Sir Herbert Strutt comes to inspect Downton Abbey, which has been newly transformed into a convalescent facility for military officers.
 Chaffeur Tom Branson, seizes the opportunity to make a political statement.
 In case you missed the recipe, it is really quite simple to prepare.

 Branson’s recipe for disaster was a simple blend of “Oil and ink and a bit of a cow pat, all mixed with sour milk”

 - fresh cow pat

 - sour milk